skg-if/ext-tmpl/data-model/index.md

 # Extended data model

-This extension template extends the core specifications of SKG-IF in two ways:
+This extension template extends the [SKG-IF Ontology](https://w3id.org/skg-if/ontology/) in two ways:
 - It introduces a *new entity Comment*, which captures a textual comment possibly relevant to a research product;
 - It introduces a *new property* for research products in order to point to the relative comment(s).